Check your eligibility for debt consolidation loans

 - Quote won’t affect your credit score

 Broadly speaking, if you make each payment on time and in full, and you start to reduce your debt, then debt consolidation will benefit your credit score.
-However there are a few different ways it can impact how you come across in your credit record – which is more than just a number.
+However, there are a few different ways it can impact how you come across in your credit record – which is more than just a number.

 Taking out a debt consolidation loan should help your credit score if used correctly, but it can negatively affect your credit score in the following situations:

-Don’t forget that other activities will be having a bearing on your credit score at the same time.
+Don’t forget that other activities will have a bearing on your credit score at the same time.
 So while using debt consolidation correctly stands to improve your credit score, if you’re missing payments on your mobile phone contract at the same time, for example, then your score will go down, not up.

-There are a couple of ways that debt consolidation can improve your credit score, especially if you’re currently struggling to repay your current debts:
+There are a couple of ways that debt consolidation can improve your credit score, especially if you’re struggling to repay your current debts:

 Even if paying off your debt consolidation loan has a minimal positive impact on your credit score, it’s also worth keeping in mind that it could also prevent the damage you could do to your credit rating by not consolidating your debt.

 It’s worth remembering that your actual credit score is just one part of your credit record as a whole, and would-be lenders look at much more than just your score when assessing your circumstances.

 For example, you could have a low credit score, but very manageable debts and a healthy income versus your outgoings.
 By contrast, you could have a high credit score, but be close to the limit of manageable debt.

 Debt consolidation is all about reducing your debt as quickly, easily and cheaply as possible.
 And after that, you’re likely to end up in a stronger position to get a favourable mortgage, and you’ll likely become more appealing to would-be lenders.